siliconealien/simpbot11/README.md

 # Simp-bot

 Simp-bot is an in-progress Discord bot made by and for Magnus Archives fangirls and boys.
-You know, specifically the type that read and write smutty Regency period fanfiction.
+Or whatever you are ... just so long as you are specifically the type to read and write smutty Regency period fanfiction.

 The bot is the host of Simp 4 Simp, an interactive text-based adventure game where you play a party guest at the Magnus Estate in 1824.